Online Master of Science in School Counseling

 - Provide consultation and assistance to all students, their families, school personnel and related agencies

-After completing this program, you will need to pass the Praxis II Professional School Counselor examination to become eligible for certification.
+After completing this program, you will need to pass the Pre-service Academic Performance Assessment (PAPA) and the Praxis II Professional School Counselor examination to become eligible for certification.

 GMercyU faculty members bring direct school counseling experience, research backgrounds, and a passion for teaching to your program.
 Your classmates come from a wide variety of professional backgrounds—but share a common dedication to improving student well-being.
 The combination of mentorship and insights this community provides will help you effectively create a safe, productive counseling environment for all of your students.